For the average person who wants to lose weight

-Home made fruit and vegetable juices contain a lot of calories due to the high amount of natural sugar, more specifically, the same amount as Pepsi and Coke, which is about 10%.
+Fruit juice contains a concentrated amount of calories and acids, due to the high amount of natural sugar, more specifically, about the same amount as Pepsi and Coke, which is about 10%.

-You should sip fruit juices with a straw in order to keep the acids off your teeth (as much as is possible).
+If you drink fruit juice, sip it with a straw in order to keep the acids off your teeth (as much as is possible).

-Some people say not to eat many fruits and vegetables because they can't be digested by the body.
+Some people say not to eat many vegetables (including fruits) because they can't be digested by the body.
 Is that correct?

-Yes, but the amount depends on how your body handles each type of fruit and vegetable, more specifically, its fiber.
+Yes, but the amount depends on how your body handles each type of vegetable and fruit, more specifically, its fiber.
 Also, some fruits, like watermelons, contain mostly water, and a few liters / kilograms (for example, 4) of water a day can dilute your intestinal flora so much that it makes you sick.

-The body can't digest significant parts of fruits and vegetables.
-However, it's exactly for this reason why fruits and vegetables are good, not bad.
-This undigested (or partly digested) fiber regulates digestion (not just excretion).
+The body can't digest significant parts of vegetables (including fruits).
+However, it's exactly for this reason why vegetables (including fruits) are good, not bad.
+This undigested (or partly digested) fiber regulates digestion (not only excretion).

-Some fruits and vegetables may have to be cooked in order to partly destroy their fiber's resistance to digestion.
-It depends on each type of fruit and vegetable, and also on the specifics of your digestive system (mainly on what types of bacteria reside in your stomach).
+Some vegetables (including fruits) may have to be cooked in order to partly destroy their fiber's resistance to digestion.
+It depends on each type of vegetable and fruit, and also on the specifics of your digestive system (mainly on what types of bacteria reside in your stomach).

-For example, it's unlikely that your digestive system requires apples or oranges to be cooked, but it's most likely that it requires potatoes or beans to be cooked to some degree.
+For example, it's unlikely that your digestive system requires apples and oranges to be cooked, but it's most likely that it requires potatoes and beans to be cooked to some degree.

-An unfortunate side effect of eating fruits and vegetables is that the digestion of their fiber causes gas, but so does the digestion of carbohydrates (= anything made with flour and sugar); carbohydrates are also present in fruits and vegetables, especially in seeds.
+An unfortunate side effect of eating vegetables (including fruits) is that the digestion of their fiber causes gas, but so does the digestion of carbohydrates (= anything made with flour and sugar); carbohydrates are also present in vegetables (including fruits), especially in seeds.

 Is canned food safe?

-Canned food is very practical, so it's here to stay.
-Therefore, it's important to understand its health effects, and what can be done to minimize the possible health risks.
+Canned food is very practical, but it's important to understand its health effects, and what can be done to minimize the possible health risks.